IBM/rpg-genai-data/docs/pages/task/explain_procedure.md

 | `OrderCount`   | Numeric, length 5, with 0 decimals | Total number of orders processed (no decimals)           |

 ##### Files
-Describe how the program reads from and writes to:
+Describe how the procedure reads from and writes to:
 - Data files (e.g., physical/logical files)
 - Device files (e.g., printers, displays)
 - Display files (for user interaction)

-Provide in table format with columns for file name, type (data/device/display), and description of how the program interacts with each file.
+Provide in table format with columns for file name, type (data/device/display), and description of how the procedure interacts with each file.
   Example:
 | File Name       | Type     | Used          | Description                                      |
 |-----------------|----------|---------------|--------------------------------------------------|